 No matter how many books and travel blogs you read about Japan, visit the country for the first time and the first thing that will take you by surprise is how incredibly calm and quiet the Japanese people appear to be.
 Everyday life in Japan is like nothing you will have ever experienced before.
 Ever.
-The way they eat, bathe, their train etiquette; everything is calm and marvellous.
+The way the Japanese people eat, bathe, their train etiquette; daily life in Japan is calm and marvellous.

 After spending three weeks backpacking around Japan as a family we witnessed many reasons why, this country, with a population of over 127 million could sometimes resemble life on a desert island, causing the Japanese people to be chilled out and relaxed but still incredibly efficient.

 If You Like This Post Please Share It!

 Everyday Life in Japan.
 10 Habits That Make Japanese People Super Chilled.

 - Thinking about what to eat in Japan isn’t a problem but sometimes it’s nice to step away from the norm.

 - Japan has a 7- eleven store on almost every railway station and most street corners.
 These are the saviour of all saviours when you are about to take a long train journey and can’t face eating any more noodles you can easily set yourself up with a three-course packed lunch for under $10.
 Now that’s a reason to smile.